tgdolan/specl/README.md

 ### Credits

-CSCI-E 29!: Thanks, all.
+CSCI-E 29: Thanks, all!
 I feel like this class plunged me into the deep end of Python.
 (A good thing.)

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.